 By becoming an alumni mentor, you can:

-If you're interested in mentoring for the 2014-2015 school year, please fill out this survey by January 23, 2015.
-Matches will be determined by the end of January 2015 and Webex training sessions will be offered concurrently.
+If you're interested in mentoring for the 2015-2016 school year, please fill out this survey by August 15, 2015.
+Matches will be determined in September 2015 and Webex training sessions will be offered concurrently.

 Mentoring opportunities will be organized in conjunction with the following student clubs: